stubbiali/tasmania/README.md

 	docker stop CONTAINER_ID

-Running Tasmania on Piz Daint
+Using a Docker container on Piz Daint
 --

 Several aspects make Docker unsuitable to fit the needs of high-performance computing (HPC).
 Different ongoing initiatives are attempting to put the recognized power of containers at the service of HPC users; notable examples include Shifter, Singularity and [Sarus](http://hpcadvisorycouncil.com/events/2019/swiss-workshop/pdf/030419/K_Mariotti_CSCS_SARUS_OCI_ContainerRuntime_04032019.pdf).
 In the following, we detail a simple workflow harnessing Sarus to run Tasmania-based applications on the [Piz Daint](https://www.cscs.ch/computers/piz-daint/) supercomputer housed at CSCS.
-The workflow is specifically tailored on the filesystem and programming ecosystem of Piz Daint.
-However, the logical steps may be reproducible on other HPC platforms upon small modifications to the scripts.
+The workflow is tailored on the filesystem and programming ecosystem of Piz Daint.
+However, the logical steps should be easily reproducible on other HPC platforms upon small modifications to the scripts.

 To set up a favourable environment for Tasmania:
-1. On your local machine, save the Docker image to a tar archive by running `make docker-build` and following the on-screen instructions;
+1. On your local machine, save the Docker image to a tar archive by running `make docker-build-cpu` or `make docker-build-gpu` and following the on-screen instructions;
 2. Copy your local instance of the repository on Piz Daint under, e.g., `$PROJECT`.
 You may want to use the customizable bash script `scripts/bash/transfer_to_remote.sh`;
 3. On Piz Daint, copy the content of `scripts/scratch_daint/` in `$SCRATCH`.
 From now on, all commands are supposed to be issued from `$SCRATCH`;
 4. Load the Docker image by submitting the Batch script `sarus_load.run` via Slurm.